Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: Quantum interference effect of discrete eigenstates

 The reason in this particular case is that the wave functions for the resonant and anti-resonant states with $E^\textrm{res/ar}_1=0.0\mp i0.288675\ldots$ vanish on the site $d_3$, the top site of the triangle in Fig.~\ref{fig18n}: $\langle d_3|\psi_n\rangle=0$.
 This is due to the symmetry $\varepsilon_1=\varepsilon_2$.
 The energy eigenvalues of this resonance pair are pure imaginary, the real parts of the eigen-wave-numbers are $\pm\pi$ and the corresponding values of $z_n=\exp(i k_n)$ are pure imaginary.
 The wave amplitude has also the symmetry $\langle d_1|\psi_n\rangle=-\langle d_2|\psi_n\rangle$ and are real.
 If we define the the phase $\theta$ as in

 the phase is $\pi$ and the resulting Fano parameter vanishes:

 The moral of this case study is that a system with some symmetries may not exhibit the Fano asymmetry at all.

 The above said, we note that the present system can also harbor asymmetric peaks as demonstrated in Fig.~\ref{fig19n}(b) for asymmetric couplings.
 In this case, the Fano parameter for the pair of resonant and anti-resonant states with $E_2^\textrm{res/ar}=-0.154517\mp i0.120149$ is $q_2^\textrm{pair}=-1.66092$, which is rather large.
-We can also see that the other pair of resonant and anti-resonant states with a relatively large imaginary part, $E_1^\textrm{res/ar}=-0.989392\mp i3.56912$, interferes with the pair $E_2^\textrm{res/ar}$, just as was discussed in the previous subsection V.C.
-The Fano parameter for the interference between these two pairs defined at the end of the previous subsection is $q_2^\textrm{pair-pair}=0.548253$ in the present case.
+We can also see that the other pair of resonant and anti-resonant states with a relatively large imaginary part, $E_1^\textrm{res/ar}=-0.989392\mp i3.56912$, interferes with the pair $E_2^\textrm{res/ar}$, just as was discussed in \S~\ref{subsec:Three}.
+The Fano parameter for the interference between these two pairs defined at the end of \S~\ref{subsec:Three} is $q_2^\textrm{pair-pair}=0.548253$ in the present case.